International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 ```

-If the negotiation is found and the client is authorized, the provider connector must return an HTTP 200 (OK) response and a body containing
+If the negotiation is found and the client is authorized, the provider [Connector](../model/terminology.md#connector--data-service-) must return an HTTP 200 (OK) response and a body containing
 the [ContractNegotiation](./message/contract-negotiation.json):

 ```